patarkf/tinyme/README.md

 To install and use the application you'll need the following:

-- Node.js 8 or above
+- Node.js 8 or later
-- NPM 5 or above
+- NPM 5 or later
 - An API key provided by TinyPNG, which you can get [here](https://tinypng.com/developers).

 ## Usage